-The radio station was built on land which had previously been a part of Camp O'Donnell.
-Just prior to World War II, the camp had been a U.S. Military reservaton, and was used as a bombing and artillery range.
+The radio Transmitting Facility was built on land which had previously been Camp O'Donnell.
+Just prior to World War II, the camp had been a U.S. Military reservation, and was used as a bombing and artillery range.
 At the onset of World War II, the Philippine Armed Forces were brought under the jurisdiction of the U.S. Armed Forces.
-At that time, the eastern portion of Camp O'Donnell was designated as a Philippine Army camp.
+At that time Camp O'Donnell was designated as a Philippine Army camp.

-After the surrender of the U.S. and Philippine forces in Bataan, in early 1942, the partially completed army camp became an impromptu Japanese prisoner of war camp, and, in April 1942, Camp O'Donnell, was the final destination of the infamous Bataan Death March.
-For a brief period, from April 1942 until June 1942, approximately 9,000 U.S. military personnel, and 50,000 Filipino soldiers were interned there.
-During that same period, over 1,500 American prisoners, and approximately 20,000 Filipino prisoners died at the camp.
-Eventually, the death toll would climb to 1,565 Americans and 26,000 Filipinos.
+After the surrender of the U.S. and Philippine forces in Bataan, in early 1942, the partially completed army camp became a Japanese prisoner of war camp, and, in April 1942, Camp O'Donnell, was the final destination of the infamous Bataan Death March.
+For a brief period, from April 11th, 1942 to January 20th, 1943, approximately 9,000 U.S. military personnel, and 50,000 Filipino soldiers were interned there.
+During that 285 days over 1,565 American prisoners and approximately 26,000 Filipino prisoners died at the camp.

 The cause of these deaths ranged from malnutrition, dysentery, malaria, lack of medical care, and execution.
 The Japanese Army segregated the Americans and Filipinos; Americans on the north side of the camp, and Filipinos on the south side.
-A large concrete cross monument marked the site of a cemetery for the Americans who died there.
-A monument marked the Filipino graves just outside the fence on the South Side of the base.
+A large concrete cross monument in the North antenna field marked the site of a cemetery for the Americans who died there.
+A monument just outside the fence on the South Side of the base marked the Filipino graves .

-The American cemetery memorial marker has since been relocated to the P.O.W. museum at Andersonville, GA.
-Beginning in 1945, the remains of the fallen American prisoners (USA, USAAF, USMC, USN) were reinterred at Fort William McKinley, near Manila, or, at the request of next of kin, in cemeteries throughout the United States.
+The American memorial cross has been relocated to the P.O.W.
+Museum at Andersonville, GA.
+The remains of the fallen American prisoners (USA, USAAF, USMC, USN) were re-interred at Fort William McKinley, near Manila, or, at the request of next of kin, in cemeteries throughout the United States.